EgorBodnar/playwright-metamask-example/README.md

 2.  **Install Yarn**: Yarn is a package manager for Node.js that we'll use to manage the project's dependencies.
 You can install Yarn by following the instructions on the official website: [https://yarnpkg.com/](https://yarnpkg.com/).

+3. Create a copy of the .env.example file and rename it to .env.
+This new file will store the actual values for the environment variables.

 <a name="run-test"></a>
 ### Running Tests